Features¶

 DHCP reservations¶

-The plugin auto-discovers DHCP reservations from NetBox IP address assignments:
+The plugin auto-discovers reservations from NetBox IP address assignments:

 - Auto-discovery — IP addresses assigned to device or VM interfaces and flagged as Primary IP or OOB IP are collected as Kea host reservations.